 Concluding Remarks

 In this work we have suggested a novel self-stabilizing hypervisor architecture which is capable of performing a wide range of stabilizing actions starting from coarse-grained ones (like killing suspicious VMs) to fine-grained ones (e.g., stopping guest applications whose behavior seems to be suspicious).
 We have provided the conceptual description of the architecture as well as the proof of concept for its self-stabilization property.
 As a proof of concept we implement the self-stabilization functionality in the KVM hypervisor [13].
 The design proposed in this report adds the self-stabilization feature to the common hypervisor architecture.
 We have also reviewed existing industrial products related to the hypervisor level as a first step towards extending the current work from a local node to a full distributed cloud setting.
 Finally, we note, that our implementation was tested with several initial denial of service and rootkits attacks and exhibit low overhead in consistency monitoring and guarded commands execution for recovering the system to regain consistency.

+It should be emphasized that in our approach the security logic is based on a few behavioral patterns shared by a number of threats (e.g., tampering with the interrupt description table).
+Taking into account the modularity of our system, we can seamlessly adapt it to emerging threats.

+Our approach has several weaknesses: inefficiency (the Integrity Checker has to traverse the whole OS in order to reveal all illegal modifications) and slow reaction time (an adversary may steal a lot of confidential data until before the integrity check spots it).

-We plan to expand experiments using known test workloads, e.g. [30] while collecting results.
+As a future work, we plan to expand experiments using known test workloads, e.g. [30] while collecting results.

 Acknowledgment